SYSTEMS IN ACTION · The Handler

 This is one of the handler’s favorite environments: the area just outside scope.

 Procurement records say the order was properly placed.
 Supply chain says delivery was clean.
 Safety says the issue falls outside its current reach.
 HR says the concern is becoming interpersonal.
 Legal advises caution.
 Compliance opens a file to nowhere.
 Communications drafts a statement.
 No one has lied outright.
 Yet also, no one appears to own the whole.
-Every answer sounds clean, and every clean answer makes the broader picture less believable.
+Every answer sounds clean, and yet every clean answer makes the broader picture of institutional unawareness less believable.

 A handler does not always block truth head-on.
 That would be too visible.
 The better move is to fragment ownership until no one is holding enough of the problem to force it into the open.
 When evidence keeps dissolving into process, when each partial answer sounds more reasonable than the total reality, the handler is usually nearby, whether embodied in one person or diffused into the institution’s habits.